UCplus Dansk has won the tender for Danish Language Education in Ringkøbing/Skjern municipality from January 2021

-UCplus Dansk has won the tender for the Danish Language Education in Silkeborg and are opening a new language school in May 2021
+UCplus Dansk has won the tender for the Danish Language Education in Silkeborg and is opening a new Language Center in May 2021

-We expect, that UCplus Language School in Silkeborg will be the same size as UCplus Language School in Greve, which we opened 6 years ago, and Solrød municipality became part of 2 years ago.
+We expect, that UCplus Language Center in Silkeborg will be the same size as UCplus Language Center in Greve, which we opened 6 years ago, and Solrød municipality became part of 2 years ago.

 In addition to Silkeborg, Greve, Solrød and Vesthimmerland, UCplus Dansk also has the tender for Danish Language Education in Copenhagen.